caiomts/timerdo/docs/tutorial_1.md

-# User Guide - CUD from CRUD
+# User Guide (CUD of CRUD Tasks) - Timer, Delete and Update

 CRUD is an acronym.
 They are the four basic operations for persistent storage[^1]